guillaumebrunerie/guillaumebrunerie.github.io/index.md

 Contact
 =======

-You can contact me by email at the address <guillaume.brunerie@gmail.com> (or
+You can contact me by email at the address <guillaume.brunerie@gmail.com>.
+Note that I do not have the time or desire to referee academic papers anymore, no matter how interesting they are.
-<guillaume.brunerie@elk-studios.com> for emails related to ELK Studios).

 </section>
 </div>